How to Calculate Paid Vacation for Hourly Employees

 You would take the number of yearly allocated PTO hours and divide it by 12 for monthly pay, by 24 for twice-monthly pay, or 26 for bi-weekly pay.

 Whichever method (or variation of methods) you choose to use to calculate PTO for your employees, write it down.
+Track it.
 Make it policy.
 It avoids confusion and accusations of favoritism.

-While it’s normally difficult to make any drastic changes to your operations, it’s important to take time at the end of the year to consider what new innovations and techniques you can adopt going into the next year – including how you handle your PTO policy.
+While it’s normally difficult to make any drastic changes to your operations, it’s important to take time at the end of the year to consider what new innovations and techniques you can adopt going into the next year, including how you calculate and track PTO.